|

 on the mailing list of airlines and other travel Web sites so you

+can be notified immediately if fares drop.
 Look into booking your vacation as a package. – You

 might be able to save by booking your airline tickets along with

 your hotel room or rental car.
+Top

 of Page

-Be polite and friendly. – Upgrades are usually at
+Tips to Getting a Flight Upgrade Be polite and friendly. – Upgrades are usually at

 the discretion of check-in staff so a bit of flirtatious charm can

+go a long way.
 Be subtle and discreet. – Airline staff is unlikely

 to upgrade you if other customers are within earshot.
+Scrub up well. – Airline Staff will prioritize customers

 who look the part, so that rules out any jeans and beach wear.
+Join a frequent flier program. – If you're a frequent

 flier, then you should definitely consider becoming a member.
 After